AdobeDocs/target.de-DE/help/c-recommendations/c-algorithms/use-dynamic-and-static-inclusion-rules.md

 ```

 **Example 2: Matching jobs to job seekers**
 Suppose that you&#39;re trying to match jobs to job seekers.
-You want to recommend only jobs that are in the same city as the job seeker.
+Sie möchten nur Arbeitsplätze empfehlen, die sich in derselben Stadt wie der Arbeitsuchende befinden.

-Sie können Einschlussregeln verwenden, um den Standort eines Arbeitsuchenden vom Profil seines Besuchers zu einer Stellenauflistung zuzuordnen, wie im folgenden Beispiel dargestellt:
+You can use inclusion rules to match a job seeker&#39;s location from his or her visitor&#39;s profile to a job listing, as in the following example:

 ```
 Profile Attribute Matching